Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Results

-The TEX (i.e., reading) task in Figure \ref{fig:tex} displays the richest structure among the three.
-However, despite this richness, it shows substantially weaker effects than the real dataset.
-In the pooled analysis, several fixation-related and drift-related features correlate with perceived difficulty and mental tiredness.
-Moving to round 2, we observe a localized cluster of significant associations.
-By contrast, in rounds 3 and 4, these patterns considerably weaken or are missing, with only a few features remaining significant.
-Taken together, these findings suggest that across all three tasks, the synthetic correlations are generally close to zero, with few stable, cross-round effects.
-This indicates that the diffusion-based generative model preserves overall oculomotor characteristics but strongly diminishes the systematic link between eye-movement features and subjective states.
+Among the three tasks, TEX (Figure~\ref{fig:tex}) exhibits the richest correlation structure in the synthetic data.
+In the pooled analysis, several features remain significantly associated with perceived difficulty (OverDiff) and tired eyes (TiredEyes).
+Round 2 also shows a localized cluster of significant effects.
+However, these patterns weaken substantially in rounds 3 and 4.
+In these rounds, only a few features remain significant.
+For example, the resultant kurtosis of the median saccade acceleration profile (Sac\_AccProfKu\_R\_Md) is completely absent in the synthetic correlation graph.
+Taken together, these results suggest that synthetic data retain some task-dependent structure, especially for TEX.
+Overall, though, they show weaker, less stable feature-rating associations than the real data across all three tasks.
+This indicates that the diffusion-based generative model preserves overall oculomotor characteristics but substantially diminishes the systematic link between eye-movement features and subjective states.

+In summary, the results exhibit four main patterns: (a) high similarity between real and synthetic embeddings, indicating preserved task-relevant oculomotor structure; (b) sparse and inconsistent synthetic feature-rating associations for HSS and RAN; (c) stronger residual task-dependent structure for TEX, especially in pooled analysis and round 2; and (d) overall weaker and less reliable synthetic associations with subjective reports, indicating attenuation rather than complete removal of state-related signatures.